solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 It can feel overwhelming.
 If I changed my workflow every time a new tool came up, I wouldn't get any work done.
 And here's the thing: all of these features are ultimately just different ways to feed better instructions to the model.
 It all comes back to context management.

-My advice?
-Don't chase every new feature.
-Focus on mastering the fundamentals: understanding context, writing clear prompts, and using Planning mode.
+My advice is to tune out the noise.
+First focus on mastering the fundamentals: understanding context, writing clear prompts, and using Planning mode.
 Once you've nailed those, the advanced features will make much more sense.

 ## Getting Started